riccibruno/riccibruno.github.io/_posts/2018-04-27-c++_is_narrowing_conversion_type_trait.md

 ---
 layout:         post
-title:          "An is_narrowing_conversion type trait that works on clang, gcc and msvc"
+title:          "An is_narrowing_conversion type trait for Clang, GCC and MSVC"
 my_category:    "c++"
 ---
 This post present a type trait to detect narrowing conversions as defined in the c++ standard.